How to Transition From Control Pad to Fightstick: Master the Switch Effortlessly

 READ MORE

-Ask An Expert: What is a Korean lever?
+What is a Korean lever?
+(Explained by an Expert)

 A Korean lever, sometimes called a Korean joystick or simply K-lever, is an arcade stick lever popular in South Korea and favored by many fighting game enthusiasts worldwide.
 It’s known for its distinct design, feel, and performance compared to other joystick types, such as Japanese or American levers.